FlaSpaceInst/EZ-RASSOR/dem_scripts/README.rst

 ------------------

-Do not push original DEMs to github, since most DEMs are quite large, your commit probably will be reject if the file is over the 100 MB and files 50-100 MB will be given a warning.
+Do not push original DEMs to github, since most DEMs are quite large, your commit will be rejected if the file is over the 100 MB (file sizes of 50-100 MB will be given a warning).

 ------------------
 Note about Docker